oracle-livelabs/goldengate/goldengate-microservices23ai/east-replicate/east-replicate.md

     ![Click Add Path Connection](./images/03-02-add-path-connect.png " ")

-3. A Path Connection panel appears, complete the following fields, and then click **Submit**:
+3. In the Path Connection panel, complete the following fields, and then click **Submit**:
     * For Credential Alias, enter **east\_to\_west**.
     * For User ID, enter **oggnet-west**.
     * For Password, paste the Global Password from the Reservation Information.
 Verify the password.

     ![Path Connection panel](./images/03-03-path-connect.png " ")

-4. The path connection you created appears in the Path Connections list.
+    The path connection you created appears in the Path Connections list.

     ![Path Connection list](./images/03-04-pc-list.png " ")